CrunchyData/postgres-operator/README.md

 # Documentation

-For additional information regarding design, configuration and operation of the PostgreSQL Operator, pleases see the [Official Project Documentation][documentation].
+For additional information regarding the design, configuration, and operation of the PostgreSQL Operator, pleases see the [Official Project Documentation][documentation].

 If you are looking for the [nightly builds of the documentation](https://crunchydata.github.io/postgres-operator/latest/), you can view them at: